OminousArchitect/KamunagiRedux/README.md

 - bee9k for the model
 - _ahvi for the animations
-- sounds and music taken from Utawarerumono: Mask of Truth
 - Violet Chaolan for giving me guidance on Wwise and helping with the soundtracks
+- dgosling for providing me with the swirling chains visual effect and fixing the shader to work with Prime Meridian and Sulfur Pools postprocessing <3
 - previous code contributions for Sobu Gekishoha, Soei Musou: Jinsoku, and passive skill swapping by Dragonyck
-- dgosling for providing me with the swirling chains visual effect <3
+- sounds and music taken from Utawarerumono: Mask of Truth

 Thanks to these people for answering my questions in the modcord, this mod would be less polished without them
 - HIFU